jwupf/TDDcpp/Readme.md

 ## Nice to know

 I used vscode to set this up.
 For me it works perfect if the VisualStudio 2019 Compiler is used and I get some include warnings from the editor if clang is used.
 This should also work with other editors/ide's that are supported by cmake.
 How to get a Eclipse/VsStudio project from my CMake ...
 I do not know yet, but I know it is possible.

+I can also confirm that this runs on a chromebook inside a linux subsystem.
+The CMake version had to be lowered to 3.13, from 3.15.

 ### vscode short cuts